Overnight Cinnamon Rolls.

 - 1/2 teaspoon vanilla extract

 - Butter/grease/spray with nonstick spray the bottom of a 9x13 inch baking dish, then line with parchment paper.
-Turn the dough out onto a lightly floured work surface and, using a rolling pin, roll into a 13x18 inch rectangle.
-I used a ruler for accuracy.
+Turn the dough out onto a lightly floured work surface and, using a rolling pin, roll into a 12x18 inch rectangle.
 Make sure the dough is smooth and evenly thick, even at the corners.

-- For The Filling: Spread the softened butter all over the dough.
+- For the filling: Spread the softened butter all over the dough.
 Don't skimp-- you want it all on there.
 In a small bowl, toss the cinnamon and sugar together until combined and then sprinkle evenly over the dough.
 Tightly roll up the dough to form an 18-inch-long log.
 If some filling spills out, that's ok just sprinkle it on top of the rolls.
-Cut into 12 even rolls (about 1.5 inches in width each).
+Cut into 12 even rolls.
 Arrange them in the prepared baking pan, cut sides up.
-Cover the rolls very tightly with aluminum foil (no rolls exposed, please-- this dries out your dough) and stick in the refrigerator for 8-12 hours.3
+Cover the rolls very tightly with aluminum foil (no rolls exposed-- this dries out your dough!) and stick in the refrigerator for 8-12 hours.3

 - Remove rolls from the refrigerator and let rise in a warm place just as you did in step 2 until they are puffy, about 1-2 hours.
 Mine usually take 1 and 1/2 hours.